hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 A polygonal mesh is composed of a set of vertices and a connectivity list that describes how vertices are connected to form polygons - which are called faces.
 Polygonal meshes are the standard representation for many applications in computer graphics, specially visual media, as most Graphics Processing Units (GPU) have

 It's interesting to note that a polygonal mesh can be interpreted as a graph.
-Graphs are data structures

-Graph Neural Networks.
+Graphs are versatile data structures adopted in multiple domains and, more recently, research on Graph Neural Networks became very active and presented promising results [X].
 This way, machine learning in polygonal meshes might benefit from methods being developed for learning in graphs of other domains.

 ### Implicit functions